erroronline1/caro/readme.md

 ### Regulatory fulfillment suggestions
 Beside the apps architecture you will still have to set up your quality management system.
 Most of the regulatory issues are supposed to be fulfilled by forms.
 This way you ensure a proper version control and approval as well as a fulfillment check within the [audit-module](#tools).
 * Create forms describing required documentation of processes and assign a *Process or work instruction*-form-context and the fitting regulatory context.
-    * ISO 13485 all chapters should be adressed
+    * ISO 13485 all chapters should be applicationed
     * You may refer to this documentation regarding the chapters stated in the [aims above](#aims).
 * Create forms that can be exported for a written form and assign a *General company record*-form-context and the fitting regulatory context.
     * ISO 13485 4.1.5